Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 - Ladybugs (if you don't have them in your garden, you can buy thousands of them for a few dollars)

-- You can always just wash the aphids away using a mixture of insecticidal soap and warm water.
+- Wash them away with soapy water.
+You can always just wash the aphids away using a mixture of insecticidal soap and warm water.
 You can use this method right up until harvest time (if they are on your vegetables).

-- The color yellow attracts aphids, so try setting out a bright yellow bowl in your garden full of soapy water.
+- Use yellow-colored lures and traps.
+The color yellow attracts aphids, so try setting out a bright yellow bowl in your garden full of soapy water.
 The intent is to lure them away from your plants.
 Some nurseries also sell sticky yellow color traps that are also effective.

 Tips and Warnings

-- You could use a natural insecticide, such as Pyrethrum or Rotenone.
-Both are highly effective and available at most nurseries.
+- You could use a natural insecticide, such as Pyrethrum (made from the ground flowers of the Dalmatian chrysanthemum (Tanacetum cinerariifolium); or Rotenone, commonly derived from the roots of an assortment of tropical plants native to East Africa, Southeast Asia and South America.
+Both Pyrethrum and Rotenone are highly effective and available at most nurseries.

 - If attempting to get rid of aphids on fruit trees or vegetables, avoid insecticides during growth or harvest time.